What Is NTFS? A Great Substitute For FAT

 Functions of NFTS

-- Error warning: If the disk sector of MFT is damaged, the NTFS file system intelligently moves the MFT to another sector of the disk, ensuring the normal operation of the file system.
+- If the disk sector of MFT is damaged, NTFS file system will move MFT to another sector, ensuring normal operation.

 Conclusion